aaronsaray/aaronsaray.com/_posts/2009-01-23-eclipse-pdt-integrating-apache-bench-for-load-testing.markdown

 #### Configuring the command line arguments

 For this setup, I'm going to stick with concurrency and with number of requests.
-You may want to swap out the -n option with the -t.
+You may want to swap out the `-n` option with the `-t`.

-**Add in the -c argument.**
+**Add in the `-c` argument.**

 You'll notice that you have the option to click on variables.
 Eclipse has the ability to prompt for variables, so we'll set these settings interactively.
 (You may find that you will end up creating some standard tests that do not require prompting, but for this exercise we're going to make it very interactive.)

 **Click the Variables button.**

-**Scroll down until you see string_prompt and select it.**  You'll notice that the arguments that you can specify are the prompt text and the default value.  **Fill in your prompt text and default value separated by a colon in the arguments box.**
+**Scroll down until you see `string_prompt` and select it.**  You'll notice that the arguments that you can specify are the prompt text and the default value.  **Fill in your prompt text and default value separated by a colon in the arguments box.**

 [![3](/uploads/2009/3-140x150.jpg)](/uploads/2009/3.jpg){: .thumbnail}

-**Repeat the process with the -n option.**  I selected _ -n ${string_prompt:Number of requests?:40}_.
+**Repeat the process with the -n option.**  I selected `-n ${string_prompt:Number of requests?:40}`.

 **Finally, create the prompt for the URL to test.** (Remember, like I said, you might end up creating these more scripted by hard-setting these values in the future.)
-I selected _${string_prompt:URL to test?}_.
+I selected `${string_prompt:URL to test?}`.

 **Click the Common tab, check external tools under the favorites menu.**